 We are at a point in our marriage where it's hard for us to even talk with each other without one or both of us getting very upset.
 I think we both feel very unappreciated and things that have happened in the past just won't go away.
 Is our marriage over?" -David A.

-My Answer:That's a tough question, David.
+Is it over is a tough question to answer, David.
 Ultimately, that's a decision that only you and your wife should make.
-I will tell you this, what you describe about how you feel in your marriage is very, very common.
+I will tell you this though, what you describe about how you feel in your marriage is very, very common.

 A lot of couples tell me that they hardly talk to each other.
 When they do talk, it's mostly about day-to-day issues regarding things like the kids and household.
 Rarely, if ever, is there real communication about their marriage or relationship, and this is to prevent what happens if they do -- they get very upset and fight, just like you and your wife.
 A common statement I hear in marriage counseling is "we never talk" and this is the primary reason.

-I'd recommend that you and your wife see what your relationship is like when you practice these skills with each other before deciding that the marriage is over.
+I'd recommend that you and your wife see what your relationship is like when you practice some of these skills with each other before deciding the marriage is over.
 A marriage counselor can teach you these vital relationship skills.

 Looking for More?
 Check Out These Articles

-- Dating While You're Separated - A Few Reasons To Rethink It
+- Dating When You're Separated - A Few Reasons To Rethink It

 - Is Your Marriage Really Over?
 How To Know